 Dependents of students living in the Wolfson Flats or in external properties are liable for Council Tax unless they themselves are students or have a visa stamped ‘no recourse to public funds’.
 Dependents may be eligible for a reduction on the grounds of low, or no, income in the household if they complete a form for Housing and Council Tax Benefit.
 Legal liability for payment of the Tax lies with the tenant and not with the dependent concerned or with the College.
 All Wolfson flat residents will need to complete a form showing the dependant’s status and provide evidence in the form of a copy of the visa in their dependent’s passport.

-For more information contact: Rebecca Sawalmeh in the TAS Office.
+For more information contact: Rebecca Sawalmeh in the Postgraduate Office.

 Details of Council Tax discounts and exemptions can be found on the Cambridge City Council website: